 This is an interdisciplinary programme with teaching provided by Life Sciences and Computer Science research active academics as well as other experts in the field.
 You will gain a comprehensive understanding of how changes in the genome relate to human disease.
 You will be trained to pursue a career in medical genomics in academia and industry.

 This programme has a strong applied and practical focus.
-Hands-on learning provides you with the practical and computational skills needed for a successful career in medical genomics.
+Hands-on learning provides you with the skills needed for a successful career in medical genomics.

 Sign up now to receive more information about studying at Middlesex University London.

 This programme will provide you with a solid understanding of the structural complexity of genomes and how mis-regulation of genes can result in disease.
-In conjunction, specialist classes will provide you with practical skills in genome wide disease identification and molecular diagnostics via laboratory sessions.
+In conjunction, specialist classes will provide you with practical skills in genome wide disease identification and molecular diagnostics.